-- It is highly recommended to use transport boxes that provide sufficient cooling capabilities >72 hours to avoid the need to reconditioning coolant packs; - if required, place the data logger in the container; - arrange bags, pre-chilled or pre-frozen coolant packs and any insulating material as specified by transplant centre for adequate temperature control over the estimated transit time into the cooler; - bags of HPC must be thermally insulated from frozen coolant packs to avoid spot freezing; - rock the cooler gently at specified intervals if requested; - the temperature of the HPC should be maintained at no less than +2°C. This is easily achievable if the temperature monitor is secured externally on the lid of the cooler.
-There is no need to open the cooler; - for transit times over 8 to 12 hours, coolant packs may need to be changed to maintain the temperature.
-Dry ice can be available by prearrangement with the airline.
-The dry ice is used only for re-cooling the coolant packs; - NEVER place dry ice in the cooler with non-cryopreserved HPC.
+- It is highly recommended to use transport boxes that provide sufficient cooling capabilities >72 hours to avoid the need to reconditioning coolant packs; - if required, place the data logger in the container; - arrange bags, pre-chilled or pre-frozen coolant packs and any insulating material as specified by transplant centre for adequate temperature control over the estimated transit time into the cooler; - bags of HPC must be thermally insulated from frozen coolant packs to avoid spot freezing; - rock the cooler gently at specified intervals if requested; - the temperature of the HPC should be maintained at greater than +2°C. - NEVER place dry ice in the cooler with non-cryopreserved HPC.
 The presence of dry ice may result in the bags containing the HPC becoming brittle and subject to fracture.
+Furthermore, the HPC may never be exposed to temperatures that causes freezing in the absence of cryoprotectant.